Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

-#Fallacies
+# Fallacies

 The term 'Fallacy' encompasses certain commonly encountered failures or argumentation

 ***

-##Formal fallacies
+## Formal fallacies

 Formal fallacies are simply logical mistakes; that is, arguments the fail to be valid of inductively forceful

 -

-####Some examples of logical mistakes are:
+#### Some examples of logical mistakes are:

-- Affirming the concequent of a conditional (If P then Q, Q, Therefore P)
+- Affirming the consequent of a conditional (If P then Q, Q, Therefore P)

-- Denying the Antecendent (If P then Q, not P, Therefore Not Q)
+- Denying the Antecedent (If P then Q, not P, Therefore Not Q)

 - Dysfunctional Syllogism (Either P or Q, Q, Therefore Not P)

-- Illegitamate Syllogism (If P then Q, If R then Q, Therefore If P then R)
+- Illegitimate Syllogism (If P then Q, If R then Q, Therefore If P then R)

 - Conversion (If P then Q, Therefore If Q then P)

 -

-###Deriving "Ought" from "Is" Fallacy:
+### Deriving "Ought" from "Is" Fallacy:

-A perscriptive conclusion cannot be validly derived from purely descriptive premises because such an inference is fallicious
+A prescriptive conclusion cannot be validly derived from purely descriptive premises because such an inference is fallacious

 Prescriptive Conclusion - A conclusion making a claim about something that should or ought to be done/avoided or believed/not-believed